masalla-art/masalla-icon-theme/README.md

 =================
 en:
 Masalla-uruk icon theme by eng. hayder majid (hayder ctee) <cteehayder@gmail.com>
-Theme inspired by the latest flat design trend for Uruk GNU/Linux.
+Theme inspired by the latest flat design trend.
-The name of project  is inspired from Obelisk name (like Obelisk of Hammurabi in History of Iraq) in arabic language and uruk city
+The name of project  is inspired from Obelisk name (like Obelisk of Hammurabi in History of Iraq) in arabic language.
 Icons are licensed under GPL-3.0+ License <http://www.gnu.org/licenses/gpl-3.0.html>